 Dr. Naramor specializes in the diagnosis of developmental, learning, behavioral, and memory challenges.
 She has helped adults, children, and families identify and address underlying challenges for more than 30 years.
 As a former teacher, she is uniquely equipped to understand the impact of learning disorders and behavior in the classroom.

 Dr. Naramor spent many years as an adjunct professor at Southern Methodist University and Azuza Pacific University teaching aspiring therapists lifespan development and how to effectively administer, score, and interpret testing to make accurate diagnoses.
-She is an active public speaker and has been in private practice since 2006.
+Dr. Naramor loves to spend time with her husband and their large family.
+She also loves to bake, read, and travel, and is an avid collector of stamps in her US National Park passport.

 Kenne-Sparks